timheuer/eotrack/README.md

 ### Data Updates

-The application automatically updates its data daily through a GitHub Action that runs at 00:00 UTC.
+The application automatically updates its data daily through a GitHub Action that runs at 15:00 UTC.
 The scraper collects information from the Federal Registry and updates the data files in the repository.
+Presidential orders on whitehouse.gov take a few days before officially registered in the Federal Registry.

 ## Contributing